earlcyu/glee-dashboard/README.md

 As a Glee fan, I have always been curious how many covers the show has done and the various details of these covers, such as which character did the most covers, which artist or band did the show cover the most, etc.

 Since I need to practice my data modelling skills, I decided to do this project to kill two birds with one stone.
-In doing so, I came across the topic of database normalization, which I implemented in Python Pandas as well.
+In doing so, I came across the topic of database normalization, which I implemented in Python.

 Once I had normalized the data, it was easy to create the necessary visualizations in Power BI.

 ## Files

 ```
-📂 project_name/
+glee-dashboard/
 |
-├─ 📂 assets/
+├─ assets/
-|  ├─ data_model.png
+|  ├─ data_model.png                 - entity relationship diagram
-|  └─ logo.png
+|  └─ logo.png                       - glee logo
 |
-├─ 📂 data/
+├─ data/
 |  ├─ dim_albums.csv
 |  ├─ dim_covers.csv
 |  ├─ dim_directors.csv